Blake De Luca

 • 6314 Dwinelle

-Blake De Luca (2022) is a PhD student in the Department of Italian Studies.
+Blake De Luca [he/they], 2022, is a PhD student in the Department of Italian Studies.

 Before joining the Department of Italian Studies at Berkeley, Blake received both their BA in Art History (summa cum laude) and their MA in Art History (summa cum laude) from Sapienza University in Rome, Italy.
 His undergraduate thesis proposed a theoretical framework for the relation between painted space and real space in fifteenth-century Italian altarpieces, while his Master’s thesis dealt with some of the iconographical derivations from the Mantegna Tarot, bringing him to study three painting cycles in Central Italy and to dive through XVI century archives.